-- Female individuals have narrow forehead and muzzles, thin necks, less massive shoulders, and slightly short legs than male individuals.
+- Female individuals have narrow foreheads and muzzles, thin necks, less massive shoulders, and slightly short legs than male individuals.

-- The coat color of the gray wolves is basically the color of their gaur hairs.
+- The coat color of the gray wolves is the color of their gaur hairs.

 - Usually, they have some hairs of white, grey, black, and brown colors.

-- In Eurashian wolves, the coat color is a mixture of yellow-to-orange and orange-red-brown (rusty ochreous) colors with light-grey.
+- In Eurasian wolves, the coat color is a mixture of yellow-to-orange and orange-red-brown (rusty ochreous) colors with light-grey.
 The chin, lips, cheeks, and throat is white while the muzzle is pale yellow-to-orange gray.
-Their forehead, top-head, regions under and between the eyes, and between the ears and eyes are reddish grey.
+Their forehead, top-head, regions under and between the eyes, and between the ears and eyes are reddish-grey.

-- Tail, body sides, and outer sides of the legs have pale dirty ocherous (yellow-to-orange) color.
+- The tail, body sides, and outer sides of the legs have pale dirty ocherous (yellow-to-orange) color.